International Education in Kampala

 Like many international schools around the world, Kampala’s schools keep class sizes small.
 Around 20 students per class is the norm here.
 Expat students are usually in the majority - in some schools the student body can be up to 85% expats.
 International school fees are often too high for most Ugandans to afford, although those who can pay for private education will almost always do so.

 That said, international school fees in Kampala are actually among the lowest in the world.
 Native English-speaking teachers are very common, facilities are as good as anywhere.
 So if you were thinking of making a big move to Uganda, Kampala’s international schools can offer very good value for money.

-Below, we have compiled our top 10 international schools in Kampala.
-However, there are another 12 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Kampala according to our users.
+However, there are another 15 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Kampala based on your requirements.